dataluscorp/browser/devtools/docs/contributor/tests/writing-perf-tests-tips.md

 ## Keep your test execution short.

 Running performance tests is expensive.
-We are currently running them 25 times for each changeset landed in Firefox.
+We are currently running them 25 times for each changeset landed in Datalus.
 Aim to run tests in less than a second on try.